yudongjian/OmniFood8K-food/README.md

 ```
 [Download link for the trained weights.
 (Nutrition5K)](https://drive.google.com/file/d/1aeRV_Ag2m4YlYlWEYVpZHcVRlDoaxLEW/view?usp=sharing)

-### Please feel free to contact me at yudongjian@stu.ynu.edu.cn if you have any questions.
+### Please feel free to contact me at yudongjian4@163.com if you have any questions.